Armoring up against trolls in the age of disinformation

 Your team may be somewhat large, or it may be just you.
 In any case, there are several roles and responsibilities when it comes to deciding how to respond and actually responding, depending on the type of organization you work for, and your brand.
 Here are just a few:

-- Advertiser: This person has controls over how the content is promoted, to which audiences, over which period of time and with what budget.
+• Advertiser: This person has control over how the content is promoted, to which audiences, over which period of time and with what budget.

 Decide in advance how much control you want to have and how much you’re willing to relinquish.